liamzdenek/zillow-application/memory-bank/systemPatterns.md

 1. **Frontend Scalability**
    - CloudFront distribution ensures global availability and caching
    - React application can be optimized for performance with code splitting and lazy loading
+   - Filter components are designed to handle different states gracefully
+   - Simulation results display is optimized to show only the relevant metrics
+   - Color highlighting logic is abstracted to handle different types of metrics

 2. **Backend Scalability**
    - Lambda functions automatically scale based on demand